-Sophomore forward Connor Toomey scores the game-winner for the Warriors
+Sophomore forward Connor Toomey scores 4:29 into overtime for Warriors

 NORTH ANDOVER, MA - Merrimack sophomore Connor Toomey (Billerica, Mass.) scored the game-winning power play goal with 34.7 seconds remaining in overtime to propel the #19 Warriors past #4 Boston College 2-1 in front of a sold out, 2,489 fans at Lawler Arena on Friday night.
 With the win, Merrimack now sits alone atop the Hockey East standings with 26 points.

 Merrimack is now alone in first-place in the Hockey East standings, one point in front of #4 Boston College.
 The Warriors have never been atop the Hockey East standings this late in a season since joining the Hockey East.

 #19 Merrimack (14-10-5, 12-6-2 HEA) will hit the road for another crucial Hockey East game on Sunday as they will take on the Providence Friars at 4:00 p.m.

 The win by the Warriors hands Boston College only their fifth loss in the last four seasons following the Beanpot.
 The Eagles are now 48-5-3 following the Beanpot over the past four seasons.

 After a Pat Mullane Penalty gave the Warriors the man advantage with 53 seconds left in the overtime period, Merrimack wasted no time to end the game and pick up their first power play tally of the night.
 Mike Collins (Boston, Mass.) fed junior Jordan Heywood (Regina, SK) at the point and Heywood put a shot on Parker Milner which bounced off his right pad and right onto the stick of Toomey who buried the puck into the wide open net for his fourth goal of the season with 34.7 seconds remaining.
 The assist for Collins was his 20th assist on the season while Heywood picked up his 10th helper.